 Initially formed in 1849 Boots have a section on their website entitled ‘Heritage’ within which they list their History, Exhibition & Timeline; it is clearly something they are rightly proud of.
 Whilst Clintons don’t possess the same longevity they would do well to look at companies such as Boots if they too are ever to reach such a milestone.

 As I embarked on starting our own business I remember a former director I worked with saying to me, ‘focus on service and your history and profits will take care of themselves’, wise words indeed.

-Boots’ courtesy goes well beyond giving me a carrier bag to obscure the Christmas gift from my son, but rather it underlines the point about company values and ethos.
-Managing and directing thousands of staff to perform with the same level of care for each and every shopper is no mean feat but in so doing they did much to preserve the ‘Magic of Christmas’ for one young man.
+Boots’ courtesy goes well beyond giving me a carrier bag to obscure the Christmas gift from my son by underlining the point about company values and ethos.
+Managing and directing thousands of staff to perform with the same level of care for each and every shopper is no mean feat, but in so doing they did much to preserve the ‘Magic of Christmas’ for one young man.
 Well done Boots, your heritage has served you well.